pavulon18/Crypto_Wallet_Notes_for_RPi/README.md

 Some wallets will have a directory called "depends".
 Go into this directory and issue "make HOST=arm-linux-gnueabihf".
 On my system, this wil run for a long time.
 I also see a lot of warnings scroll through.

 Newer versions of libssl will cause the compiler to throw errors out about BIG_NUM.
 I had to downgrade that package to the libssl found in jessie.
 I need to find the exact error message and the resource where I found this information.

+I also had to edit the Makefile to point to the resources built in the "depends" directory rather than trying to use the system's software.